 - Hershey’s Unwrapped– Take part in a live theatrical experience that encourages the audience to use all 5 senses when exploring chocolate.

-While we didn’t do the add-on experiences on this particular weekend, we did the candy bar making and shows at Chocolate World on a subsequent visit.
-If you plan to visit Chocolate World on a weekend, I recommend getting arriving when they open at 9:30am to get first pick at planning out your experiences.
+Pro Tip: If you plan to visit Chocolate World on a weekend, try to arrive when they open to get first pick at planning out your experiences.

 - Address: 200 Crystal A Dr, Hershey, PA